p6spy/p6spy/src/site/markdown/2.0/install.md

 1. As a result is (by default) the log file `spy.log` created in dir: `$JBOSS_DIST\bin`

 ### <a name="jboss71url">JBoss 7.1.x, WildFly 8.x - modified URL</a>
-The following instructions were tested with JBoss 7.1.0 and Wildfly 8.1.CR1.
+The following instructions were tested with JBoss 7.1.0 and Wildfly 8.1.CR1 (works with p6spy version 2.1.0 or higher).
 For these instructions, P6Spy assumes that you are using the standalone and $JBOSS_DIST is the directory in which JBoss/WildFly is installed.

 1. Deploy **p6spy.jar** as a module: